How Acupuncture helps with Menopause.

 After a month or so, Liz will be ready to step down to fortnightly acupuncture treatments, as her hot flushes become less intense and less frequent, her moods stabilise, and sleep is less disrupted.

 After another month or two, Liz will only need acupuncture every three weeks or so to keep the hot flushes at bay, and to maintain refreshing sleep.
-She will continue with herbal medicines and supplements, and will notice that stress and being particularly busy always seem to trigger a recurrence of intense hot flushes.
-When that happens, Liz knows to come in for an extra acupuncture treatment, and to schedule a massage or other enjoyable “time out” for herself.
+She will continue with herbal medicines and supplements and will notice that stress and being hectic always seem to trigger a recurrence of intense hot flushes.
+When that happens, Liz knows to come in for an extra acupuncture treatment and to schedule a massage or other enjoyable “time out” for herself.

 Course Of Action